16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 Pork Rinds

-Most of the brands have seasoned pork rinds but it’s very minimal.
-I have a sensitive stomach and haven’t had an issue but if you are going super strict without added flavors then you may need to keep searching.
+I have a sensitive stomach and haven’t had an issue, but if you are going super strict without added flavors, then you may need to keep searching.

 Jerky

 Out of all the jerky, I prefer beef jerky.
-Turkey, venison, antelope, and hog are great but I just love the taste of beef.
+Turkey, venison, antelope, and hog are great, but I love the taste of beef.

-If staying on a clean carnivore diet is important to you then always check the ingredients especially if you keep drinking protein shakes.
-(This even includes chewing gum as it usually has potentially harmful ingredients.)
-For some people, spices can be a digestive problem.
+If staying on a clean carnivore diet is essential, always check the ingredients, especially if you keep drinking protein shakes.
+This even includes chewing gum, as it usually has potentially harmful ingredients….sorry got off track.

 Jerky